Developing a smart documentation tool for NOTO—a comprehensive support system for early childhood educators

 Adoption

-Number of active users per school, adoption rate, and admin support for integration will show scalability, institutional buy-in, and sustainability.
+Number of active users per school, adoption rate, and admin support for integration helps us gauge scalability, institutional buy-in, and sustainability.

 Engagement

-Usage and frequency of core features will show whether NOTO is intuitive, timely, and integrated into natural classroom flow.
+Usage and frequency of core features indicate whether NOTO is intuitive, timely, and integrated into natural classroom flow.

 Impact

-Time saved on admin tasks and teacher-reported reduction in overwhelm or decision fatigue will show how workload and stress are reduced.
+Time saved on admin tasks and teacher-reported reduction in decision fatigue help us measure how workload and stress are reduced.

 Well-being